The name of the Society is "Prince George Photographic Society", hereinafter referred to as "the Society".

 General Membership Meeting.

-Membership fees are due September 1 and are payable by September 30.
-A continuing member who fails to pay the annual membership fee by September 30 ceases to be a member.
+Membership fees are due September 1.
+A continuing member who fails to pay the annual membership fee by January 1 of the following year ceases to be a member.

 The Executive Committee may remove any member for cause.
 The Executive Committee may offer to meet with a member prior to a decision to remove that member.
 A member who has been removed may appeal the decision of the Executive Committee to a General Membership Meeting provided that notice of the appeal is given to the Secretary no less than 15 days prior to the meeting at which it will be considered.
 The General Membership Meeting shall determine the appeal by secret ballot.